dsp2003/clef/README.md

 Q: Okay, I beat the UFO boss.
 Where's the rest of the quests?

+A: Since the version 22 you can beat the Bone Dragon boss.
+It's integrated into Outpost Mute Glitch's quest line.

+Since the version 42 you can beat the Jelly boss.
+It's integrated into Outpost Apex Scientist's quest line.

-A: This mod is work-in-progress.
+This mod is work-in-progress.
 Please be patient.

-Since the version 22 you can beat the Bone Dragon boss.
-It's integrated into Outpost Mute Glitch's quest line.

 Q: Will I be able to play on vanilla servers if I'll install this mod?